Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Terms and Conditions, on the web, also known as Terms of Service or Terms of Use, is an agreement explaining the terms, rules, and guidelines to which a user must agree before entering a contractual relationship with the website owner.

 == Change log ==

+= 1.2.3 =
+* New: Adjustment to Burst Statistics upgrade recommendation

 = 1.2.2 =
 * Fix: Hyperlinks